 Figure 136.
-More realistic view of occupants for the steering mode analysis (at 15 seconds

-Occupant trails indicate that no occupants passed outside the simulation boundary in any of the three simulation modes.
+More realistic view of occupants for the steering mode analysis (at 15 seconds 6.6.4.
+Analysis Occupant trails indicate that no occupants passed outside the simulation boundary in any of the three simulation modes.
 All simulation modes successfully pass the verification test.
 The SFPE mode is basically a flow calculation, so occupants may be superimposed in the same space.
 The steering mode provides the most realistic movement.
 All simulator modes passed the test.

 6.7.
-Multiple Movement Speeds (IMO\07)

-This test verifies multiple walking speeds in Pathfinder.
+Multiple Movement Speeds (IMO_07) This test verifies multiple walking speeds in Pathfinder.
 The test case is based on Test 7 given in Annex 3 of IMO 1533 (IMO 2016).
 The test case involves the assignment of population demographics to a group of occupants.

-A walking speed profile representing males 30-50 years old is distributed across 50 occupants.
+6.7.1.
+Setup Notes A walking speed profile representing males 30-50 years old is distributed across 50 occupants.
 The walking speeds are a uniform random distribution with a minimum of 0.97 m/s and a maximum of 1.62 m/s.
 The information for this profile comes from Table 3.4 in the appendix to the Interim Guidelines for the advanced evacuation analysis of new and existing ships.

-The occupants were positioned in a line 0.5 m from the left side of a $40.5 \times 51.0 \text{ m}$ room.
+The occupants were positioned in a line $0.5\,$ m from the left side of a $40.5\,$ x $\,51.0\,$ m room.
 The exit door is on the opposite side of the room.
 Each occupant moves with their assigned speed in a straight line to the right.

 Figure 137.
-IMO\07 problem setup
+IMO_07 problem setup

+6.7.2.
+Expected Results

-The occupants should display a range of walking speeds within the specified limits, so that the arrival times at the right edge of the room should be between 24.7 s and 41.2 s (neglecting the inertia in the steering mode).
+The occupants should display a range of walking speeds within the specified limits, so that the arrival times at the right edge of the room should be between $24.7\,$ s and $41.2\,$ s (neglecting the

+inertia in the steering mode).

-The occupants' speeds observed in the simulation were within the specified limits.
+6.7.3.
+Results The occupants' speeds observed in the simulation were within the specified limits.
 The first arrival and last arrival times at the exit are given in the table below.
 Figure 138 shows the occupant paths at 20 s for steering mode (other cases are similar).
+Table 14.
+Table showing first and last arrival times across all three modes.